GratefulTony/TerminatorHostWatch/README.md

 and extended by Philipp C. Heckel (https://github.com/binwiederhier/TerminatorHostWatch).

 ## License
-The plugin is licensed to GPLv2 only.
+The plugin is licensed as GPLv2 only.